Gimbal Protocol (v2)

 Component IDs

-The listed component IDs should be used where possible (other ids may be used as long as the MAV_TYPE is correctly set to MAV_TYPE_GIMBAL).
+The listed component IDs should be used where possible.
+Ids 0-6 may not be used.
+Other ids may be used as long as the MAV_TYPE is correctly set to MAV_TYPE_GIMBAL.

 Mapping from Gimbal Managers to Gimbal Devices